sum-blockchain/joc/README.md

-This project is inspired by the John Olivers Cryptocurrency segment to show just how easy it is to create a new coin.
+This project was inspired by the John Olivers Cryptocurrency segment to show just how easy it is to create a new coin.

 * Name = johnolivercoin (JOC)
 * Initial Reward = 1,000 coins (why not)